 Having emphasized the thread that runs through several mechanisms potentially delivering a Gatsby-type curve, as well as the natural complementarities between them, I now focus again on the one studied by Durlauf and Sheshadri, discussing the new evidence they bring to bear on it.
 As acknowledged by the authors, the challenges involved are many, so not surprisingly the results of the different empirical exercises are mixed.
-Overall they do suggest a picture consistent with the theory, but more work will be needed to sharpen it.
+Overall they do suggest a consistent picture, but more work will be needed to sharpen it.

-A first remark is that the emphasis in the first and theoretical parts of the paper is on the "dynamic" Gatsby Curve-that is, how changes in inequality induce changes in social mobility.
-Yet the empirical analysis of the intergenerational elasticity of child to parental income (IGE), reported in tables 4-6, appears to use only cross-sectional variations in state or/and census-tract inequality.
-I thus wonder whether fixed effects could also have been included, or if there is not enough time variation in the relevant series for such estimations to be meaningful?
+A first remark is that the emphasis in the first and theoretical parts of the paper is on the "dynamic" Gatsby curve-that is, how changes in inequality induce changes in social mobility.
+Yet the empirical analysis of the intergenerational elasticity of child to parental income (IGE), reported in Tables 4-6, appears to use only cross-sectional variations in state or/and census-tract inequality.
+I thus wonder whether fixed effects could also been included, or if there is not enough time variation in the relevant series for such estimations to be meaningful?
 In the latter case, the claims about shifting away from the cross-sectional focus in the preexisting empirical studies should perhaps be tempered somewhat.

-A second observation is that some of the results vary a fair amount across specifications -both between tables 4 to 6 and within each of them.
+A second observation is that some of the results vary a fair amount across specifications - both between Tables 4 to 6 and within each of them.
 When focusing on they key effect of inequality on social mobility (the coefficient on the interaction of parental income with the variance of local incomes), a pattern does emerge that is worth pointing out.
-Namely, the effect of state-income variance on the IGE (table 5) appears much more stable and robust, in sign and significance, than that of census-tract (about 4,000 people) income variance (table 4).
-This is consistent with the idea that, at the state level, socioeconomic sorting operates both through unequal school funding across communities and through more localized peer effects, whereas at the census-tract level there is much less flexibility and variation on the school-resources margin, leaving only the peer effects and related local externalities in human capital.
-In table 6, similarly, when both variances are included, it is that of state incomes that tends to survive.
+Namely, the effect of state-income variance on the IGE (Table 5) appears much more stable and robust, in sign and significance, that of census-tract (about 4000 people) income variance (Table 4).
+This is consistent with the idea that, at the state level, socioeconomic sorting operates both through unequal school funding across communities and trough more localized peer effects, whereas at the census-tract level there is much less flexibility and variation on the school-resources margin, leaving only the peer effects and related local externalities in human capital.
+In Table 6, similarly, when both variances are included it is that of state incomes that tends to survive.

-Where I have more trouble interpreting the empirical exercise is going from tables 4-6 to the inequality-mobility curves plotted in figures 15-20.
-First, we note again an instability: some of these curves slope down, others up, others yet are relatively flat (perhaps they should also have some kind of error band around them).
+Where I have more trouble interpreting the empirical exercise going from Tables 4-6 to the inequality-mobility curves plotted in Figures 15-20.
+First, we note again an instability: some of these curves slopes down, others up, others yet are relatively flat (perhaps they should also have some kind of error band around them).
 This naturally reflects their being based on estimates from different tables and different columns in each one, given the variations noted above.
 It would be useful to discuss some more how a specific column was picked in each table (not always the last one), and especially what difference that makes, if any.
-More puzzling yet is the way in which the pattern noted above for the IGE's estimated dependence on inequality (which I tend to see as the closest counterpart to the theory) appears to be reversed when an "overall" Gatsby Curve is constructed, from each table, by scaling every family's income by a fixed percentage.
-Thus, whereas the key coefficient was generally zero in table 4 (census-tract level) and positive in table 5 (state level), in the corresponding figures 16 and 17 the constructed curves respectively slope up and sharply down.
-This made it a bit difficult for me to understand how these curves map back to the model.
+More puzzling yet is the way in which the pattern noted above for the IGE's estimated dependence on inequality (which I tend to see as the closest counterpart to the theory) appears to be reversed when an "overall" Gatsby curve is constructed, from each table, by scaling every family's income by a fixed percentage.
+Thus, whereas the key coefficient was generally in zero in Table 4 (census-tract level) and positive in Table 5 (state level), in the corresponding Figures 16 and 17 the constructed curves respective slope up and sharply down.
+This makes it a bit difficult to understand how to these curves map back to the model.